tintoy/dotnet-kube-client/README.md

   Support for multiplexed WebSocket connections used by Kubernetes APIs (such as [exec](src/KubeClient.Extensions.WebSockets/ResourceClientWebSocketExtensions.cs#L56)).
   This package also extends resource clients to add support for those APIs.

-  Note that, due to a dependency on the new managed WebSockets implementation in .NET Core, this package targets `netcoreapp2.1` (which requires SDK version `2.1.300` or newer) and therefore only works on _.NET Core_ 2.1 or newer (it won't work on the full .NET Framework / UWP / Xamarin until they support `netstandard2.1`).
+  Note that, due to a dependency on the new managed WebSockets implementation in .NET Core, this package targets `netcoreapp3.1` (which requires SDK version `3.1.201` or newer) and therefore only works on _.NET Core_ 3.1 / _.NET_ 5.0, or newer (it won't work on the full .NET Framework 4.x or older).
   [![KubeClient.Extensions.WebSockets](https://img.shields.io/nuget/v/KubeClient.Extensions.WebSockets.svg)](https://www.nuget.org/packages/KubeClient.Extensions.WebSockets)

 If you want to use the latest (development) builds of KubeClient, add the following feed to `NuGet.config`: https://www.myget.org/F/dotnet-kube-client/api/v3/index.json